 Once you are within a veterinary surgery, several tests will need to be run.
 These will include blood tests, X-rays and ultrasounds.
 Your vet may even need to get a second opinion, or call in additional advice.
 This is important, because dementia has similar symptoms to many other conditions.

-Once a diagnosis is confirmed, your vet will discuss next steps with you.
+Once a diagnosis is confirmed, your vet will discuss the next steps with you.
 This will usually involve medication, and whatever can be done to make your cat comfortable.

 Feline cognitive dysfunction does not automatically equal euthanasia.
 Some cats continue to live for many years after their diagnosis.
 The earlier the condition is diagnosed, the better your cat’s chances of prolonging their life.